robertodefarias/robertodefarias/README.md

 ### 🔑 Value Proposition – What I Bring

 🧠 **1.
 Problem-solver with production experience**
-I don’t just “build websites” – I design **end-to-end systems**: infrastructure, automations, user flows, APIs, performance, and AI-powered interactions.
+I don’t just “build websites or create custom logos” – I design **end-to-end systems**: infrastructure, automations, user flows, APIs, performance, and AI-powered interactions.

 💻 **2.
 Technical versatility**
 From WordPress and VPS to AI agents and API orchestration, I understand how things behave **in production**, not just in tutorials.